Posts tagged ‘gardening’

 scenes from the nest

 How’s your week going, lovelies?
 It’s been another glorious week in northern Michigan.
 I realize it seems trite to use the word “glorious,” but it’s true.
 More blue skies, more sunshine, more gasp-worthy fall color, more 70s, more tomatoes!
 This might be it for our “Indian Summer,” but it will not be forgotten any time soon.
 And I’ve got the mosquito bites to prove it – strange in mid-October, no?
+And that too, after using the best sunscreen mosquito repellent I could find.
 I’m in the midst of a bunch of nesting projects and thought I would just share a glimpse of some of them with you, along with a few shots from around the nest that we’ve been loving.
 Enjoy!

 1) Wasabi Powder.